IMPLEMENTED PROJECTS > Support to Fruit and Vegetables Marketing Structures

 Financed with EBRD funds a green site wholesale market has been constructed in Sliven and in 2000 financed with KfW funds a green site wholesale market has been constructed in Haskovo.
 Since the middle of the nineties of last century it became more and more obvious that the concept of green site markets with large investment volumes turned out to be not economically sustainable and more or less useless for local producers.
 The only promising investment option was a wholesale market situated close to big urban centres (e.g. Sofia), that means close to big consumer markets, and not overloaded with too big investments.

 The failure of green site markets based on oversized investments and far away from big consumer markets was proven again in Haskovo and Sliven.
 When ABG was contracted the two wholesale markets were rather empty and still stakeholders were promoting the idea to build with an investment of rather 5,0 Mio.
 Euro an additional green site market in Burgas or Plovdiv or Pleven.

 ABG has achieved the following practical results:

 - savings of 0,35 Mio.
-Euro gained on the initiative ABG by stopping additional investments have been transferred with the assistance and approval of KfW to rebuild and enlarge existing marketing structures in Pazardjik, this investment turned out to be very successful the turn over on this market is 100 times higher than the turn over on the markets in Haskovo in Sliven together (investment of approx. 10 Mio.
+Euro gained on the initiative of ABG by stopping additional investments have been transferred with the assistance and approval of KfW to rebuild and enlarge existing marketing structures in Pazardjik, this investment turned out to be very successful, the turnover on this market is 100 times higher than the turnover on the markets in Haskovo and Sliven together (investment of approx. 10 Mio.
 Euro);

 - a new strategy how market structures should be developed has been elaborated and presented;